10 Best HVAC Companies in Missoula, MT

 • Change filters regularly.
 Changing your air filters or washing them every 30–90 days allows efficient air circulation through your system.
 Also try to keep debris from accumulating on the outdoor sections of your HVAC.

 • Keep your system clean.
-Keeping your condenser fan blades, grills, ductwork, and indoor evaporator coil clean helps your HVAC system function properly and lowers your risk of mold.
-The National Air Duct Cleaners Association suggests cleaning your HVAC system when you notice things starting to get dirty.
+Keeping your condenser fan blades, grills, ductwork, and indoor evaporator coil clean helps your HVAC system function effectively and lowers the risk of mold.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system when you notice things starting to get dirty.

 • Monitor for potential problems.
 Monitoring the efficiency of your HVAC system — for instance by checking your thermostat settings and energy bills — helps you find and solve issues before they get out of hand.